Kasiett/rc0323-code-solutions/es6-promises/es6-promises-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the three states a Promise can be in?
+- What are the three states a Promise can be in? pending,fullfilled, rejected

-- How do you handle the fulfillment of a Promise?
+- How do you handle the fulfillment of a Promise? we can handle the fulfillment of a Promise using the then() method.
+The then() method takes two arguments: a success handler function and an optional error handler function.
+The success handler function is called when the Promise is fulfilled, and the error handler function is called when the Promise is rejected.

-- How do you handle the rejection of a Promise?
+- How do you handle the rejection of a Promise? we can handle the rejection of a Promise using the catch() method.
+The catch() method is called when a Promise is rejected, and it takes a single argument: an error handler function.

 ## Notes